JThanat/femto-mesos/README.md

 This project of two part.
 The first part is the project accoding to the Query System Layout with Zookeeper and the other part is Mesos Framework Part.

+This project is part of [Toward real-time data query systems in HEP Paper](https://arxiv.org/abs/1711.01229)

 ## Query System Layout

 ![query system layout](/docs/images/query_system_layout.png)